 If there is any doubt about whether an athlete is concussed, that athlete should not be allowed to return to sport that day.

 A medical practitioner should review any athlete with suspected concussion, and the athlete should be reassessed to look for developing symptoms and cleared by a medical practitioner before returning to sport.
 Due to the evolving nature of concussion, delayed symptom onset is common.
-Therefore, any athlete cleared to return to sport after being medically assessed for suspected concussion should be monitored closely for developing symptoms or signs.
+Therefore, any athlete cleared to return to sport after medical assessment for suspected concussion should be monitored closely for developing symptoms or signs.
 If symptoms develop, the athlete should be removed from sport.

 The diagnosis of concussion should be made by a medical practitioner.
-They will take a clinical history and conduct an examination that takes into account mechanism of injury, symptoms and signs, cognitive functioning and neurological assessment including balance testing.
+They will take a clinical history and conduct an examination taking into account mechanism of injury, symptoms and signs, cognitive functioning and neurological assessment including balance testing.

-The internationally recommended Sport Concussion Assessment Tool (SCAT3) and Sport Concussion Assessment Tool for children ages 5 to 12 years (Child-SCAT3) cover these indicators.
+The internationally recommended Sport Concussion Assessment Tool (SCAT5) and Sport Concussion Assessment Tool for children ages 5 to 12 years (Child-SCAT5) cover these indicators.
 These should not be used in isolation but as part of the overall clinical assessment.

 The athlete’s medical practitioner should provide head injury advice to the athlete with concussion and their carers.

 Once the diagnosis of concussion has been made, immediate management is physical and cognitive rest.
 This allows the brain to ‘rest’ and helps recovery.
 In order to allow both physical and mental rest, time off school or work may be needed.
 Mental rest may include refraining from playing computer games, reading and watching television.
 See below information on ‘Return to learn’.

 ‘Return to learn’ is the phrase used to describe the process of building back into usual program at school or work.